 Drag on the left edge of the Channel Box to increase or decrease the Channel Box width.
+You can make the Channel Box a floating panel by dragging its tab away from the interface.

 The Channel Box

 Selecting Attributes

 You can select a single attribute by clicking on its title.
 When selected, the attribute title will be highlighted.
 Holding down the Ctrl/Command key while clicking on several attributes will allow you to select multiple attributes at once; you can also drag the mouse over several attributes to select them.